Associate of Applied Arts in International Business

 The Associate of Applied Arts Degree in International Business is a two-year program designed to provide students with the basic skills required to operate in the business profession.
 Students who complete this program may continue in a bachelor’s degree program, transfer to another university for further instruction or terminate their studies at this level.

-The Associate of Applied Arts Degree in International Business may be earned after successful completion of 60 credits made up of a 25-credit General Education requirement, a 15 credit business requirement and 20 credits of free electives.
-Students must maintain a cumulative grade point average of no less than 2.00 on a 4.00 scale and earn at least a C grade (2.00) in every core business course (15 credits).
+The Associate of Applied Arts Degree in International Business may be earned after successful completion of 60 credits made up of a 26-credit General Education requirement, a 15 credit business requirement and 19 credits of free electives.
+Students must achieve a cumulative grade point average of no less than a 2.00 on a 4.00 scale with no grades of D and no more than one grade of C- in core courses required for the major (15 credits).

 Requirements for the Degree